ShreyaSNCode/nlp-trader-sentiment-analysis/README.md

 ## 📈 Results

-- Achieved **63.27% accuracy** using the classification model
+- Achieved **63.27% accuracy** using Logistic Regression
-- Model performed better on one class (precision: 0.68) compared to the other (0.57)
+- Model shows balanced performance with F1-score ~0.63
-- Balanced performance with an overall F1-score of ~0.63
+- Slightly better performance for one class compared to others

 ------